sergeballif/NSC-Math-453/LearningObjectives.md

 ## 8 Integer Multiples and Exponents

-+ CC.7: State and instantiate the definitions of the following terms: multiples or powers of ring elements, characteristic.
++ CC.8: State and instantiate the definitions of the following terms: multiples or powers of ring elements, characteristic.
 + Know the statement of the Binomial Theorem, and be able to use the Binomial Theorem to find a coefficient of term in the expansion of a binomial expression to a power.
 + Be able to compute negative multiples or negative powers of various ring elements (or know when such things are not defined).

+## 9 Integer Multiples and Exponents

++ CC.9: State and instantiate the definitions of the following terms: subring, subfield, direct sum of rings.
++ Use the subring test to determine whether a subset of a ring is a subring.
++ Add and multiply elements in the direct sum of rings.

+## 10 Isomorphisms and Invariants
++ CC.10: State and instantiate the definitions of the following terms: isomorphism, isomorphic rings, well-defined function, invariant.
++ Determine whether a function between rings is a ring isomorphism.
++ Determine whether two rings are isomorphic.
+If they are isomorphic, then find an isomorphism.
+If no isomorphism exists determine why using an invariant or other property.